MatthewRalston/kmerdb/quickstart.md

 ## What is `kmerdb`?

-The K-mer database profile `kmerdb` is a file format (.kdb) and command-line utility (CLI) for creating k-mer count vector profiles from sequencing data. kmerdb views k-mers and their De Bruijn graphs as fundamental tools for biological sequence abundances and sequence similarities.
-K-mer methods have been noted as fast and are used in areas from NGS quality control to phylogenomic investigations.
+The K-mer database project `kmerdb` consists of a file format (.kdb) and command-line utility (CLI) for creating k-mer count vector profiles from sequencing data. kmerdb views k-mers and their De Bruijn graphs as fundamental tools for biological sequence abundances and sequence similarities.
+K-mer methods have been noted as fast and are used in areas from NGS quality control, sequence alignment, phylogenomic investigations, and more.

 kmerdb is based on the block GNU-zip file (bgzf) standard.
 Each .kdb file has a metadata header section, much like .bam files.
 It is essentially a tab-delimited format with a YAML header.
 Input file checksums, unique and total k-mer counts, and nullomer counts are stored in the metadata block at the top of the file.

-Please visit the [Install](#/install) page for details on installation.
+Please visit the [Install](/installation) page for details on installation.

-See the commands in the [Usage](#/usage) section for an idea of what functionality is built in to kdb.
+See the commands in the [Usage](#usage) section for an idea of what functionality is built in to kdb.

 See the original blog post on the concept [here](https://matthewralston.github.io/blog/kmer-database-format-part-1).